 In 1960, the building was torn down, making space for an area that was a lot more flat (and a bit more like the Market Square that exists today).

 The new Market Square Mall emulated traditional malls (think: the National Mall in Washington D.C.).

 But McMurry didn’t just replicate other malls, he brought his modernist sensibilities to the table and gave the project a contemporary twist: concrete canopies to give shoppers and leisure-seekers respite from the sun.

-The concrete canopies featured screens (of every color) that businesses could lower when the sun sunk lower in the sky.
-The project was very well received, even getting a feature in Architectural Forum (April 1962).
+The concrete canopies featured colorful screens that businesses could lower when the sun got too intense.
+Overall, the project was very well received, even getting a feature in Architectural Forum (April 1962).

-There’s no doubt these screens took a lot of inspiration from the Frank Lloyd Wright-designed Johnson Wax Building.
+There’s no doubt these concrete canopies took a lot of inspiration from the Frank Lloyd Wright-designed Johnson Wax Building.

 There was some talk of building out Market Square Mall to be more department store focused, but that idea never came to fruition (see the renderings below).